-to compute the probabilities of such fluctuations.
-These out-of-equilibrium aspects of statistical mechanics (evolution toward equilibrium and fluctuations away from equilibrium) are summarized in Table 5.2, not just for heat and volume baths, but for a wide variety of other baths.
+(evolution toward equilibrium and fluctuations away from equilibrium) are summarized in Table 5.2, not just for heat and volume baths, but for a wide variety of other baths.
 Again, readers may wish to delay studying the table until they have read further into the chapter.

-Although the conceptual basis of statistical thermodynamics should be quite clear, deriving quantitative results for real systems can be formidably difficult.
+Although the conceptual basis of statistical thermodynamics should be quite clear, deriving quantitative results for real systems from their microscopic statistical properties can be formidably difficult.
 In a macroscopic sample, there is a huge number of possible microscopic arrangements (quantum states) and these all have to be taken into consideration via statistical sums if we want to understand the macroscopic properties of the most frequently occurring configurations.
-Direct summation over states is hopelessly impractical for real systems.
+Direct summation over states is hopelessly impractical for most real systems.
+We meet an example in Sec.
+5.3.2: a derivation of the van der Waal's equation of state for a dilute high-temperature gas, where the interaction energy between gas molecules is a weak perturbation.
+Even here, at leading order in perturbation theory, the derivation by a statistical sum over grand canonically distributed quantum states is somewhat complex and tricky.
+When the interactions are stronger, straightforward methods can become prohibitively difficult.

 However, in recent years a number of powerful approximation techniques have been devised for performing the statistical sums.
 In Secs.
-5.6 and 5.7 we give the reader the flavor of two of these techniques: the renormalization group and Monte Carlo methods.
-We illustrate and compare these techniques by using them to study a phase transition in a simple model for Ferromagnetism called the Ising model.
+5.7 and 5.8 we give the reader the flavor of two of these techniques: the renormalization group and Monte Carlo methods.
+We illustrate and compare these techniques by using them to study a phase transition in a simple model for ferromagnetism called the Ising model.